Madhushreevp/dopeDNA/Understanding_Series/01_Understanding 'Python'/README.md

         5. If  different datatype is required then it can be done using Typecasting
         6. space is also counted as 1 character in a string
         7. string.find returns only 1st occurence of that letter or word
+        8. Python docs -> all in 1 info about Python